Prof. Farnsworth: The Professie will help! [reaches into the fire and sets his sleeve ablaze] OW! Fire indeed hot!

 Jake: [hurrying towards the kitchen] I'm just gonna put it out.

-- In Community resident psychopath Ben Chang plans to destroy records of his despotic reign by setting off an explosion in the records room.
-When confronted about this, he responds, "Fire can't go through doors, stupid, it's not a ghost!"
+- In Community, resident psychopath Ben Chang plans to destroy records of his despotic reign by setting off an explosion in the records room.
+When confronted about the fact that this will likely burn down the whole school, he responds, "Fire can't go through doors, stupid, it's not a ghost!"

 - Everybody Loves Raymond.
 Raymond runs into trouble when attempting to prove to Debra that he is a responsible parent and husband.
 He buys a can of potent insect spray and liberally applies it everywhere in the kitchen, so as to avoid the expense of calling Rentokil.
 While he is on the phone, the inflammable spray catches light from the stove.
 Soon, the kitchen is ablaze.
 When he finally notices he runs out for the garden hose only to discover it doesn't stretch that far.
 Debra walks right past him and picks up a fire extinguisher...